zeisys/precedents.org_data_collection/README.md

 ## 2G (Column G) - Case Number

 **Definition:**
 The unique identifier for the case.
 Must follow the format **X/YYYY**.
+If there are more than one case numbers, seperate them with a semi-colon.

 **Examples of Allowed Entries:**
 - `1650/2004`